Skip to main content

 What Mapping Means

-Mapping tells Bulk Fill which CSV column should fill each mapped overlay on the PDF.
-In the current product, the mapping target is a positional column ID such as column_0 or column_1.
+Mapping tells Bulk Fill which CSV column should fill each mapped overlay or supported native PDF form field.
+In the current product, each mapping resolves to a positional column ID such as column_0 or column_1.
+In the web app, unnamed or generated columns are shown with friendly labels such as Column 1 or Column 2, but those labels still map to the same positional keys in saved mappings and other public contracts.

 • text fields